2023 Purdue Boilermakers baseball team

-The Purdue Boilermakers baseball team is a baseball team that represents Purdue University in the 2023 NCAA Division I baseball season.
-The Boilermakers are members of the Big Ten Conference and play their home games at Alexander Field in West Lafayette, Indiana.
-They are led by fourth-year head coach Greg Goff.
+The Purdue Boilermakers baseball team was a baseball team that represented Purdue University in the 2023 NCAA Division I baseball season.
+The Boilermakers were members of the Big Ten Conference and played their home games at Alexander Field in West Lafayette, Indiana.
+They were led by fourth-year head coach Greg Goff.

 Previous season

 The Boilermakers finished the 2022 NCAA Division I baseball season 29–21 overall (9–12 conference) and seventh place in the conference standings, qualifying for the 2022 Big Ten Conference Baseball Tournament, where they were eliminated after going 0–2.

 Preseason

 Following the season, Daniel Furuto left to take a position with Abilene Christian, but Purdue did not replace him.